arbor-sim/arbor/doc/tutorial/single_cell_allen.rst

    **Concepts covered in this example:**

-   1. Take a model from an online atlas.
+   1. Take a model from the Allen Brain Atlas.
-   1. Load a morphology from an ``swc`` file.
+   2. Load a morphology from an ``swc`` file.
-   2. Load a parameter fit file and apply it to a :class:`arbor.decor`.
+   3. Load a parameter fit file and apply it to a :class:`arbor.decor`.
-   4. Building a :class:`arbor.cable_cell` object.
+   4. Building a :class:`arbor.cable_cell` representative of the cell in the model.
-   5. Building a :class:`arbor.single_cell_model` object.
+   5. Building a :class:`arbor.recipe` reflective of the cell stimulation in the model.
    6. Running a simulation and visualising the results.

 Obtaining the model